 Registered Nurse in MontréalHousing & Career Guide · 2026

 Montréal offers the most affordable housing among major Canadian cities, but French language requirements shape which roles are realistically accessible for newcomers.
 Healthcare shortages mean Registered Nurses hold significant negotiating power when choosing where to settle.
 Province and city choice affects not just pay, but licensing timeline and scope of practice.
-On the housing side, a Registered Nurse in Montréal faces a manageable market — requiring approximately 8 yr 11 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 27.9% of pre-tax salary.
+On the housing side, a Registered Nurse in Montréal faces a l3 under pressure market — requiring approximately 8 yr 11 mo of gross income to own a 2-bedroom home, with rent consuming roughly 27.9% of pre-tax salary.

 How Montréal compares for Registered Nurses